 On September 26, 2013, Governor Brown signed legislation creating the Active Transportation Program (ATP) in the Department of Transportation (Senate Bill 99, Chapter 359 and Assembly Bill 101, Chapter 354).
 The ATP consolidates existing federal and state transportation programs, including the Transportation Alternatives Program (TAP), Bicycle Transportation Account (BTA), and State Safe Routes to School (SR2S), into a single program for active transportation.
-The funding in this program is administered on a competitive grant basis The region forecasts over \$249 million in revenue from the competitive ATP grant funding program.
+The funding in this program is administered on a competitive grant basis.
+The region forecasts over \$249 million in revenue from the competitive ATP grant funding program.

-Transportation Development Act - State Transit Assistance Fund

-The Transportation Development Act (TDA) of 1971, enacted by the California Legislature to improve existing public transportation services and encourage regional transportation coordination, provides funding to be allocated to transit and non-transit related purposes that comply with regional transportation plans.
+Transportation Development Act - State Transit Assistance Fund public transportation services and encourage regional transportation coordination, provides funding to be allocated to transit and non-transit related purposes that comply with regional transportation plans.
 The TDA provides two funding sources: the Local Transportation Fund (LTF) and the State Transit Assistance Fund (STA).
 The LTF portion of TDA funding is described further below under "Local Revenues."
 The STA is derived from the statewide sales tax on gasoline and diesel fuel that was recently increased under SB 1.
 Statute requires that 50 percent of STA funds are allocated according to population and 50 percent be allocated according to operator revenues from the prior fiscal year.
 The region forecasts over \$228 million in TDA/STA funds.